softloud/neet/README.md

 written more complex tests.

-I will list everyone who contributes as an author on the paper, if they wish to acknowledged a such.
+I will list everyone who contributes as an author on the paper, if they wish to acknowledged as such.
 I do not profess to be the all-knowing expert of testing, I do not have the experience.

 Best, Charles